This hearty and delicious baked sausage ricotta pasta a is a wonderful meal, with tons of flavour and just enough cheese to satisfy!

 - Preheat oven to 425 F. (regular bake setting/not fan assisted)

 - Bring a large pot of salted water to a boil.
 When boiling, add rigatoni and cook until al dente.
-Drain and set aside.
+Drain well.

 - On the stove-top, heat a skillet over medium heat.
 Add loose sausage and cook, stirring regularly, until cooked through and browned in spots.
 Remove to a plate and set aside.

 - To the same skillet, over medium heat, add the onion and cook, stirring until softened.
-Add garlic and cook and additional 30-45 seconds.
-Add the hand-crushed tomatoes, chopped basil leaves and a healthy sprinkling of salt and pepper.
+Add garlic and cook an additional 30-45 seconds.
+Add the hand-crushed tomatoes, chopped basil leaves, red pepper flakes and a healthy sprinkling of salt and pepper.
 Bring to a simmer.
 Add sausage back to the skillet and cook a few minutes, to blend the flavours and warm the sausage again.
 Taste the sauce and add additional salt and pepper, as needed.
-(If the flavours seem flat, it needs more salt!).
-Turn off heat and let stand until pasta is ready.
+If the flavours seem flat, it needs more salt!
+Turn off the heat and let stand until pasta is ready.

 - Bake in preheated oven for 25-30 minutes, or until golden and bubbly.